Moore Tech COVID-19 Student Policy 2020

 g.
 Monitor your health

 4. Students WILL be checked for temperature variations DAILY, if attending multiple classes throughout the day, temperatures will be checked at each entry point.
-Students will be asked the following questions before admitted to campus:
+Students will use the new Moore Tech Covid Screening APP before admitted to campus:

 (1) Have you had a temperature of 100.4 in the last 24 hours?